Kévin Pfeffer

 He climbed up the ranks of the RN, from an activist, to the departmental delegate of Moselle from 2015 to 2020, and then a member of the RN's national executive committee.
 During the 2017 French legislative election, he stood as the candidate for Moselle's 7th constituency but was not elected.
 In 2020, he was elected as a municipal councilor in Stiring-Wendel.

-For the 2022 legislative election, he contested Moselle's 6th constituency and successfully gained the seat.
+For the 2022 French legislative election, he contested Moselle's 6th constituency and successfully gained the seat.